Carlos-860/Web-Development-Journey/README.md

 - HTML element tags are case insensitive.
 - HTML elements are defined by a start tag, content and an end tag.
 - !
 Exception other tags such as the <br> <img> and <input> tags do not have an end tag.
 - !
-Note EHTML elemnts and tags will be used interchangeably from this point forward.
+Note HTML elements and tags will be used interchangeably from this point forward.

 #### Basic HTML Page
 ```